fealty/Xenos/Specifications/Xenos.md

 ## Program Structure

 The structure of Xenos programs consist of two parts: physical structure and logical structure.
-The physical structure requirements describe the arrangement of program source files on the native file system.
-The logical structure requirements describe the program structure formed by the contents of a program's physical elements.
+The physical structure requirements describe how the arrangement of program source files on the native file system forms the physical structure of Xenos programs.
+The logical structure requirements describe how the contents of a program's physical elements form the logical structure of Xenos programs.
 Implementations must implement all requirements in both sections.

 ### Physical Structure